charlmert/styvi/wiki/mac/remove_rootkits_and_detect_bootkits.md

 Here's a link to the author of the latest bootkit malware including a writeup of this eufi based attack https://trmm.net/Thunderstrike/

-If you have been infected then it would be impossible to re-flash your boot rom as it will only accept firmware from the attacker as the attacker has the rsa key to sign it with.
+If you have been infected then it would be impossible to re-flash your boot rom as it will only accept firmware from the attacker as the attacker has the rsa key to sign the rom firmware with.
+This will then be the only firmware that will be allowed to be installed, the attackers firmware.

 One could try and flash your macbook with a firmware update from apple and see if it goes through with the installation.
-If not then it's definitely infected. https://support.apple.com/en_GB/downloads/macnotebooks
+If not then it's definitely infected.

+https://support.apple.com/en_GB/downloads/macnotebooks

 # Unhiding rootkits by installing a newly built kernel.